Bally’s Las Vegas Construction Timeline Revealed

 Phase one aligns with the Athletics’ stadium debut in early 2028

-It includes the essential groundwork of critical infrastructure components such as a central utility plant, a southeast parking garage and vibrant retail and dining options that surround the ballpark.
+It includes the essential groundwork for critical infrastructure components such as a central utility plant, a southeast parking garage, and vibrant retail and dining options surrounding the ballpark.

-This step is crucial for the 9-acre, $2billion stadium to ensure the flow is right and that they truly become a hub for sports and entertainment.
+This step is crucial for the 9-acre, $2 billion stadium to ensure the correct flow and that it truly becomes a hub for sports and entertainment.

 Check Out Our:

-In phase three, a 3,000-seat theater measuring 216,000 square feet will be built on the southwest corner and will provide a venue for world-class performances.
+In phase three, a 3,000-seat theater measuring 216,000 square feet will be built on the southwest corner, providing a venue for world-class performances.

 The last phase includes a second hotel tower with 1,200 rooms, rising to 420 feet, complementing the 350-foot-tall first tower and the stadium.